 - Everyone who arrives has been greeted with a smile and feels

 - Everyone is given the right handouts as they arrive

-- Every newcomer who would like a welcome pack receives one during the greeting time
+- Every newcomer who would like a welcome pack receives one

 - The offertory bag is passed to everyone at the right time

 blue dispatch box for your congregation, with a pink manifest sheet

 that lists the contents – do look at this sheet!

 people start arriving for the service.
 At this point the things to

 - Grab the offertory bags from the front vestry

 - Make sure all the front doors are open (!)